vitortyabe/TestAlgorithms/README.md

 ## How to Run It
 * To run algorithms
-1) Open the Project file located on the folder that has the same name as the algorithm OR
+1) Open the Project file located on the folder that has the same name as the algorithm

+OR

 2) Open the Solutions file in your Visual Studio environment, press right-click on the project you want to run and choose "Set as Startup Project".
 Finally, press F5 and for the Windows Console APplication to start.

 * To run queries
 1) Open the access database files, select the query available, on Views select SQL View and, finally, press Run to see the results.

 ## Comments ad Useful Information
-The statements below introduces more information on the approaches that were choosen for each problem solving:
+The statements below introduces more information on the approaches that were choosen to solve each problem:

 * Algorithm2: The approach is simply using the operator % to identify when a number is divisible by 3, 5 and 15